SarahChoung/spacex-launches/README.md

 # spacex-launches

 An app that uses GraphQL, Express, React, Apollo, and the SpaceX API.
-Credits to Traversy Media.
+Adapted from Traversy Media's Apollo and GraphQL tutorial video.